-- Mental Health First Aid (link is external) is a program that teaches people how to understand and respond to someone in distress.
+- Mental Health First Aid is a program that teaches people how to understand and respond to someone in distress.

 - Grand Isle Connecting Rural Communities: Connecting Rural Communities is a collaboration of the Center for Health and Learning, the Indian Education Program of Franklin County Abenaki Title VI Parent Advisory Committee, and the Northwestern Counseling and Support Services.
 This collaboration is designed to better understand what is influencing suicide and develop strategies to improve suicide prevention efforts and access to behavioral health and health care.
 The project will work to improve connections between the community and providers in Grand Isle County, with a focus on culturally competent engagement with members of the Abenaki Nation of Missisquoi.

-- Emergency Department Surveillance of Nonfatal Suicide-Related Outcomes grant: Vermont was awarded a 3-year grant from the Centers for Disease Control and Prevention (CDC) to improve timeliness of surveillance of suicide-related outcomes.
-The Emergency Department Surveillance of Nonfatal Suicide-Related Outcomes grant (link is external)will use timely emergency department data to monitor and detect clusters of suicide ideations, attempts and intentional self-harm.
+- Emergency Department Surveillance of Nonfatal Suicide-Related Outcomes grant: Vermont was awarded a 3-year grant from the Centers for Disease Control and Prevention (CDC) to improve the timeliness of surveillance of suicide-related outcomes.
+The Emergency Department Surveillance of Nonfatal Suicide-Related Outcomes grant will use timely emergency department data to monitor and detect clusters of suicide ideations, attempts and intentional self-harm.
 This grant has two goals, to increase the timeliness of aggregate reporting of nonfatal suicide-related outcomes using case definitions developed by CDC, and to share surveillance findings with key suicide prevention stakeholders throughout the state.

 - National Violent Death Reporting Systems grant: Vermont was awarded a 3-year grant from the Centers for Disease Control and Prevention (CDC) to collect and disseminate surveillance data on violent deaths, which includes suicides, homicides and deaths from legal intervention.
-The National Violent Death Reporting Systems grant (link is external) collects information from death certificates, medical examiner reports, law enforcement reports and toxicology reports into one anonymous database.
+The National Violent Death Reporting Systems grant collects information from death certificates, medical examiner reports, law enforcement reports and toxicology reports into one anonymous database.
 The Vermont Violent Death Reporting System will use data to prevent violent deaths through informing decision-makers and program planners, educating communities and evaluating the impact of prevention programs and strategies.

 Data collection and analysis inform all suicide prevention efforts in Vermont.
 Understanding the trends in data about suicidal thinking, attempts and deaths helps Vermont experts focus on populations that are at high risk.